Introduction

 Lesson 4: User Experience Matters More Than Features

-Many SaaS founders assume additional features create more value.
+Many founders think more features mean more value.

 Users prefer: